MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-accesscheck.md

 ### Applications without a user interface

 Applications without a user interface are often service-based or commandline interfaces (CLI).
-When handling files protected by Purview Information Protection, your application **must** ensure that a user without the correct rights can't use the service or CLI to export the file in an unprotected format.
+When your application is handling files protected by Purview Information Protection, it **must** ensure that a user without the correct rights can't use the service or CLI to export the file in an unprotected format.

 These applications should validate that the **OWNER** or **EXPORT** rights are present.
 Users with **OWNER** can perform any operation.
 Users with **EXPORT** can directly remove protection or save to a new format, even if that format doesn't support protection.

 ### Applications with a user interface

-File SDK applications with a user interface must implement controls restricting access to operations the user is not permitted to perform.
+File SDK applications with a user interface must implement controls restricting access to operations the user isn't permitted to perform.
 One example of such an application is the Azure Information Protection Viewer.
 The viewer temporarily decrypts the file and renders contents in the application window.
 It performs granular access checks before displaying the document and disables user interface elements based on the result.

 A partial workflow of performing access checks could look like:

 - Does the user have the **OWNER** right?
-If yes, enable all controls and stop processing additional rights.
+If yes, enable all controls and stop processing other rights.
 - Does the user have the **PRINT** right?
 If yes, enable the print control.
 If not, disable the print control.
 - Does the user have the **EXPORT** right?
 If yes, enable export controls and UI elements.
 If not, disable these elements.
 - Does the user have the **EXTRACT** right?
 If yes, enable copying and screenshots.
 If not, disable these functions.